grammyjs/website/site/docs/plugins/session.md

 1. You cannot access old messages that your bot received.
 2. You cannot access old messages that your bot sent.
 3. You cannot get a list of all chats with your bot.
-4. More things, e.g. no media overview, etc
+4. More things, e.g.,no media overview, etc

-Basically, it boils down to the fact that **a bot only has access to the information of the currently incoming update** (e.g. message), i.e. the information that is available on the context object `ctx`.
+Basically, it boils down to the fact that **a bot only has access to the information of the currently incoming update** (e.g.,message), i.e.,the information that is available on the context object `ctx`.

 Consequently, if you _do want to access_ old data, you have to store it as soon as it arrives.
 This means that you must have a data storage, such as a file, a database, or an in-memory storage.